- Armament and disarmament

 - Peace and development

-This Fact Sheet presents regional and national military expenditure data for 2021 and highlights trends over the decade 2012–21.
-The data comes from the updated SIPRI Military Expenditure Database, which provides military spending data by country for the years 1949–2021.
+This SIPRI Fact Sheet examines key regional and national military expenditure data for 2022 and trends over the decade 2013–22.
+The data, which replaces all military spending data previously published by SIPRI, comes from the updated SIPRI Military Expenditure Database.